-Montana nymphs were originally designed as an impressionistic fly based around the giant black stonefly or salomn fly Pteronarcys californica.
+Montana nymphs were originally designed as an impressionistic fly based around the giant black stonefly or salmon fly Pteronarcys californica.
 Species similar are found all around the world and trout love them.
-They are unlikely to 'hatch' on waters like Rutland Water, Grafham or Arnfield however brown trout & rainbow trout love them!
-Interestingly pike, chub, perch and many other species hit these visiously!
+Interestingly pike, chub, perch and many other species hit these viciously!

 The stonefly is available to trout in two stages: the nymph and the egg laying adult.
 Nymphs are normally found in cool, well oxygenated, fast water and rapids that have stony or rocky bottoms.
 However a few species have adapted to living in slower water with silt and weed, mainly near stony lake or reservoir shores.
 The Stonefly nymph is an important source of food for the trout and other fish.
 It cannot swim.
 This should be kept in mind when fishing.
 It spends it's life crawling over the gravel and stony river and lake beds.
 They eat small invertebrate animals, decaying plant material, organic matter, algae and bacteria.
 They get oxygen from the water by diffusion or by means of external, feathery gill tufts.
 These may be presented on the head, neck, or thorax.
 They prefer cold water as it holds more oxygen than warm water.
 As the nymphs grow they develop long tails at the end of their abdomen and segmented wing pads on their back.
 They can molt their skins up to 30 times and some species take up to 4 years to develop from egg to adult.
 Pale colored soft skinned nymphs that have just molted their skins are a particular attractive target for the local fish.
 As their shell hardens it darkens in colour.